unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 by default the ``new`` one will be active (read: will be able to process commands)

 Now we want to spawn a new instance, that once is ready to accept requests will put the old one in sleeping mode.
-For doinf it we will use uWSGI advanced hooks.
+For doing it we will use uWSGI advanced hooks.

 Hooks allows you to 'make things' in various phases of the uWSGI life-cycle.